 Research students complete the TCPS 2 Course on Research Ethics (CORE) as part of course requirement.
 This online tutorial, designed by the Panel of Research Ethics, provides an applied approach to the guidance provided in TCPS 2.
 It is a self-paced course, media-rich learning experience that features interactive exercises and multi-disciplinary examples.
-CORE consists of 8 modules ranging from Core Principles to REB Review.
+CORE consists of 10 modules ranging from Core Principles to REB Review.
 It is designed primarily for the use of researchers and REB members, though anyone may take this course and print their own Certificate of Completion.
 Work can be saved and learners can return to their modules at another time.
-Students and faculty should specifically identify "Saint Mary's University" as their home institution at registration.
+Students and faculty should specifically identify "Saint Mary's University" as their home institution at the time of registration.

 The Office of Research Ethics has copies of the CORE course pack available to faculty members to assist with their planning and time management.
 Please contact the office for guidance and to obtain your copy.